Water--Where Has It Gone? (6th Grade)

 For purposes of contrast and discussion, ask the students to share the amounts they estimated at the beginning of class.
 (Note: you will get a very wide range.)

 Explain that the average American uses approximately 100-105 gallons of water each day.
-Provide the class with statistics that show the amount of water it takes to produce several common items we use every day such as tomatoes, a gallon of milk, energy to light a light bulb, production of newsprint, etc. (Attachment One).
+Provide the class with statistics that show the amount of water it takes to produce several common items we use every day such as tomatoes, a gallon of milk, energy to light a light bulb, production of newsprint, etc. (handout).
 Ask for reactions to these statistics.

 Explain that water is a natural resource, but it is not limitless.
 Water scarcity is a reality.
 Discuss the following concerns: